Balestier

 Balestier (马里士他 (馬里士他)) is a sub zone located in the planning area of Novena in the Central Region of Singapore.
 The main road, Balestier Road, links Thomson Road to Serangoon Road and the road continues on as Lavender Street.
-The area is home to rows of shophouses, such as the Sim Kwong Ho shophouses, the Balestier Art Deco shophouses, 412-418 Balestier Road, and 601-639 Balestier Road, low-rise apartments and commercial buildings as well as a shopping mall known as Shaw Plaza.
+The area is home to rows of shophouses, such as the Sim Kwong Ho shophouses, the Balestier Art Deco shophouses, 49 Moonstone Lane, and 601-639 Balestier Road, low-rise apartments and commercial buildings as well as a shopping mall known as Shaw Plaza.
 Balestier also has another mall, Zhongshan Mall.
 There are several lighting and electrical shops along Balestier Road, which is also home to the Ceylon Sports Club and the Indian Association.
 The area is known for its food such as bak kut teh and chicken rice.
 In the area, there are several apartments, condominiums, and budget hotels.